Calvin S. Goldman, Q.C.

 Toronto, ON M5H 2S7

-Cal Goldman is Chair of the firm’s Competition, Antitrust and Foreign Investment Group.
-His practice covers all aspects of Canadian competition law, with a particular emphasis on Canadian and international mergers, abuse of dominance, cartels, civil reviewable matters and trade practices.
-He also has extensive experience advising on a wide range of foreign investment matters under the Investment Canada Act.
-Over the years and in recent years Cal has acted as counsel in a number of leading competition law and foreign investment law cases in Canada.
+Cal Goldman is Counsel and Co-Chair of the Competition, Antitrust and Foreign Investment Group at Goodmans LLP.
+His practice covers all areas of Canadian competition law, with a particular emphasis on Canadian and international matters before the Competition Bureau, as well as foreign investment reviews under the Investment Canada Act.
+Cal has acted as counsel in a number of leading competition law and foreign investment review cases in Canada, including competition cases before the Supreme Court of Canada.

-Cal is co-chair of the International Chamber of Commerce Task Force on the International Competition Network.
-He is also on the Executive of the Competition Committee of the Business and Industry Advisory Committee to the OECD.
-Cal is a member of the Long Range Planning Committee of the American Bar Association (“ABA”) Section of Antitrust Law.
-In 2013-2015, he was co-chair of the Foreign Investment and Antitrust Interface Task Force of the ABA Section of Antitrust Law.
-Prior to that, he was co-chair of the Section’s International Task Force and has held a number of other leadership positions in the ABA Section of Antitrust Law.
+Cal is a Special Advisor to the Business at OECD Competition Committee (BIAC).
+He also is co-chair of the International Chamber of Commerce Task Force on the International Competition Network.
+Cal is co-chair of the Future of Competition Law Standards Task Force of the American Bar Association’s Antitrust Law Section (‘ABA ALS”).
+He was co-chair (2017-2019) of the National Interest and Competition Law Task Force of the ABA ALS.
+In 2013-2015, he was co-chair of the Foreign Investment and Antitrust Interface Task Force of the ABA ALS.
+He has held a number of other earlier leadership positions in the ABA ALS, including as co chair of the Section’s International Task Force.
 He also is a former chair of the National Competition Law Section of the Canadian Bar Association.

 In recent years, Cal has represented:

-- The Mark Anthony Group in the sale of its ready-to-drink and other assets, including the Mike’s Hard Lemonade brand, in Canada, to Ambev
+- The Mark Anthony Group in the sale of its ready-to-drink and other assets, including the Mike’s Hard Lemonade brand, in Canada, to Ambev.

 - The Match Group, a subsidiary of IAC/InterActiveCorp in connection with its US$575 million acquisition of PlentyOfFish Media Inc.

-- Postmedia Network Canada Corp. in its acquisition of Sun Media’s English language newspapers and digital properties
+- Postmedia Network Canada Corp. in its acquisition of Sun Media’s English language newspapers and digital properties across Canada.

-- Park’N Fly as regulatory counsel in connection with the sale of its national car park business assets and operations in Canada to a joint venture led by Cheung Kong Infrastructure Holdings Limited and Cheung Kong (Holdings) Limited
+- Park’N Fly as regulatory counsel in connection with the sale of its national car park business assets and operations in Canada to a joint venture led by Cheung Kong Infrastructure Holdings Limited and Cheung Kong (Holdings) Limited.

 |Education|| Harvard Law School (LL.M.)

 Osgoode Hall Law School (LL.B.
-(Gold Medallist))
+(Gold Medalist))